Instant Pot Hard Boiled Eggs

 Instructions

 - Place the lid on and move the valve to sealing.
-Press manual pressure and set the timer to 4 minutes high pressure.
+Press manual pressure and set the timer on high pressure to 3 minutes for soft, 4 minutes for medium, and 5 minutes for hard-boiled eggs.
 You’ll notice the Instant Pot will start to come to pressure first and then the timer will begin.
-It can take 8-10 minutes to come to pressure.
+It can take 3-5 minutes to come to pressure.

 - When the cook time is up, let the pressure release naturally for 4 minutes, then do a quick release for any remaining pressure.
 Carefully open and remove the lid.